Gulf of Riga

 The island of Saaremaa (Estonia) partially separates it from the rest of the Baltic Sea.
 The main connection between the gulf and the Baltic Sea is the Irbe Strait.

 The Gulf of Riga, as a sub-basin of the Baltic, also includes the Väinameri Sea in the West Estonian archipelago.

 Geography

+The northern part of the Gulf of Riga is shallow, the southern part is slightly deeper.
+The deepest point is opposite Mērsrags (66 meters).
+In the central part of the gulf there is a bank, the highest threshold of which protrudes from the sea forms the island of Ruhnu.

 Extent

 The Gulf of Riga as seen from Jūrmala, Latvia (January 2018).

 The International Hydrographic Organization defines the Gulf of Riga's western limit as "A line running from Lyser Ort (57°34'N), in Latvia, to the South extreme of Saaremaa, through this island to Pammana (22°34'E), thence to Emmaste Point, the S extreme of Hiiumaa, through Hiiumaa to Tahkuna Point, the North extreme thereof, and on to Spithamn Point in Estonia".

 Islands

 Major islands in the gulf include Saaremaa, Kihnu, and Ruhnu, which are all in Estonian territory.
 Kihnu covers an area of 16.4 km2.
 Saaremaa island is responsible for the brackish water of the Gulf of Riga, as it is partially "shielded" from the Baltic Sea.
 The Baltic itself is already less salty than the global oceanic average, but this effect has a north–south and east–west gradient.